-Take a trip to the end of the world, where stepping stone islands lead to the blinding white of Antarctica.
-Voyage through wild seas and weave through menacing icebergs as you make your way to the earth’s most extreme continent.
-It’s got some of the world’s best whale-viewing, seal-gazing and penguin-watching experiences, not to mention the birdlife in the region.
+Take a holiday to the end of the world, where stepping stone islands lead to the blinding white of Antarctica.
+Voyage through wild seas and cruise through an array of icebergs as you make your way to the earth’s most extreme continent.
+Antarctica has some of the world’s best whale-viewing, seal-gazing and penguin-watching experiences, not to mention the birdlife in the region.
 This southern land even has a modest history of its own, with British outposts – The Falkland Islands and South Georgia – exuding warmth from their pubs and old-world hospitality.

 What people say

 Crossing the Circle has been a life-changing experience for me.
 I will never see the world in quite the same way again.
 Absolutely brilliant!

 - Between them, our leaders have made hundreds of polar voyages.
 Enjoy regular lectures about the history, geography and wildlife of the Antarctic by an on-board team of experts, who are always at the ready to point out new species of seals and birds

 - No two days in Antarctica are ever the same.
 Sit quietly on a beach in the middle of penguin rush hour, visit a research station or cross the Antarctic Circle into remote territory where very few have ventured before

 - We stop for whales!
 If conditions allow, we’ll launch the Zodiacs to get a closer look and cruise through the Antarctic waters.
 These magnificent creatures are usually as curious as we are

 - Cruise along the wild and less-visited east coast of the Antarctic Peninsula.
 Vast icy plains, blue glowing icebergs, glaciers calving into the sea – the landscapes here are like nowhere else on Earth

 - Explore the frontier landscapes of the Falkland Islands, and strike up a conversation with a friendly local in the remote outpost of Stanley